 You can add specific words and phrases to the default list, such as popular Internet memes like "kitteh" and "double rainbow."
-You can also add a custom list, such as words restricted by your corporate password policy.
+You can also add a custom list, such as words restricted by your corporate password policy or words that are common in your own environment.